 Why the e-waste upsurge?

 Technology is gradually being introduce in every part of our lives.
 In devices that have never seen them, semiconductors and sensors are introduce, generating portable displays, smart homes—TVs that can download programming from the internet, and many more.

 Meanwhile, the life cycle of electronics is getting shorter.
 When their batteries die, more items can be tossed away to be replaced by new devices.
 By upgrading the design or functionality and discontinuing maintenance for older versions, businesses deliberately prepare the obsolescence of their products.
 So that today it is typically cheaper and simpler to purchase a new one than to restore an existing one.
 The corporations, meanwhile, continue to benefit from stable profits.

 A diverse blend of ingredients, including gold, silver, copper, platinum, palladium, lithium, cobalt and other essential components, make up electronic devices.
 By processing, these crucial products can be retrieved.

 The state of recycling e-waste

 With advanced separation technology, products are then shredded mechanically for further processing.
-Companies must adhere to the laws of health and safety and use technology for emissions management that reduces the health and environmental risks of e-waste handling.
+Companies must adhere to the laws of health and safety and use technology for emissions management that reduces the health and environmental risks of e waste Sydney handling.
 All this makes it pricey for organised recycling.
-As a result, many businesses and nations secretly sell their e-waste to developing countries where it is inexpensive to recycle.
+As a result, many businesses and nations secretly sell their e waste Sydney to developing countries where it is inexpensive to recycle.